python/devguide/core-developers/memorialization.rst

 PyPI
 ----

-* The PSF staff member notifies PyPI admins to mark the user as inactive, remove their email addresses, prohibit their password resets, and revoke all API keys.
+* The PSF staff member notifies PyPI admins by emailing them at ``admin@pypi.org`` to mark the user as inactive, remove their email addresses, prohibit their password resets, and revoke all API keys.